destroyer22719/Alphabetical-Sort-ICS4U-Culminating/README.md

 ## How and why you decide to break up your code the way you did

-I decided to make every function into its own file, and to import them when necessary, by having them in seperate files I can test them individually in the `__tests/unit` file.
+I decided to make every function into its own file, and to import them when necessary, by having them in seperate files I can test them individually in the `__tests__/unit` file.
 The main file, `index.js` handles the command lind logistics of the program and uses whatever function necessary.

+the directory `__tests__` contains some automated tests for the code.

+`__tests__/unit` has unit tests for each function and `__tests__/integration` has integration tests and will run the program like if it were a user

 ## Why you chose certain processes to be recursive